Ruddy Rodríguez

-Ruddy Rosario Rodríguez de Lucía ([ˈruði roˈðɾiɣes]; born March 20, 1967), a former Miss Venezuela World, is an actress, model and businesswoman.
-Born in Caracas, Venezuela, daughter of Venezuelan Pedro José Rodríguez and Italian Rita de Lucía.
-She has a brother Romano and a sister Rina.
+Ruddy Rosario Rodríguez de Lucía ([ˈruði roˈðɾiɣes]; born March 20, 1967) is a Venezuelan actress, businesswoman, model and beauty pageant titleholder who won Miss Venezuela World 1985.
 She represented Venezuela in the 1985 Miss World pageant in England where she placed in the top seven.

 Career

 She made four calendars (1992, 1993, 1994 and 1995), being the first Venezuelan actress whose calendars were sold in other countries: Ecuador, Peru, Colombia and Russia.

 Business

 She once promoted a line of swim suits.
 Rodríguez is now promoting her own line of cosmetics.
 She has opened five stores: two in Caracas, one in Valencia, one in Ciudad Guayana and one in Bogotá known as "Ruddy Rodríguez Cosmetics".
 More stores are planned for Venezuela, Colombia, Ecuador and Miami.

 Television

 Ruddy Rodríguez is a popular actress in telenovelas (Latin American TV soap opera) and TV special series.

 Theater

 Before entering 1985 Miss Venezuela, Rodríguez performed small theater roles.

 Since 1999 she has performing a monologue: "Una mujer con suerte" (A Lucky Woman), written by her brother Romano.
 This monologue has been presented in Venezuela, Colombia, Panama, Miami, Argentina, Ecuador.
 She hopes to translate this monologue into English in the future.